jiaomeizhou/fire-Unet-NDWS/README.md

 # fire-Unet-NDWS
-Using Unet, TransUnet, AttentionUnet, etc. for Wild Fire Spread Prediction
+Using Unet, TransUnet, AttentionUnet, ResNet50 for Wild Fire Spread Prediction

 ## Data
 The original Next Day Wildfire Spread dataset can be downloaded from [here](https://www.kaggle.com/fantineh/next-day-wildfire-spread).